sblauth/cashocs/docs/source/api_doc.rst

 Command Line Interface
 ----------------------

-For the command line interface of CASHOCS, we have a mesh conversion tool which converts GMSH .msh files to .xdmf ones, which can be read with the :py:func:`import mesh
+For the command line interface of cashocs, we have a mesh conversion tool which converts GMSH .msh files to .xdmf ones, which can be read with the :py:func:`import mesh
 <cashocs.import_mesh>` functionality.
 It's usage is detailed in the following.